oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Implementation Details

-Browser-based applications that are public clients and use the Authorization Code grant type described in Section 4.1 of OAuth 2.0 {{RFC6749}} MUST also follow these additional requirements described in this section.
+Browser-based applications that are public clients and use the Authorization Code grant type described in
+{{Section 4.1 RFC6749}} MUST also follow these additional requirements described in this section.

 #### The Authorization Code Grant {#pattern-oauth-browser-flow}